tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 !unzip ml-10m.zip
 ```

-We then import all the python libraries and tensorflow libraries required for a deep neural network.
+We then import all the python libraries and TensorFlow libraries required for a deep neural network.

 ```{python, eval = FALSE, python.reticulate = FALSE}
 # Importing tensorflow